webyrd/Barliman/README.md

 * perhaps be able to drag and drop subexpressions from the best guess pane onto variables in the definition pane.
 And also be able to replace an extort subexpression in the definition pane with a logic variable.
 * think about contextual menus/right click and also drag and shift-drag.
 What should these do?
 * make sure Semantics and the main Barliman windows can be reopened if the user closes them!
 Currently there doesn't seem to be a way to get the window back.
 Perhaps allow the user to hide the windows, but not close them?
 What is the preferred Mac way?
-* add paren hilighting/blinking when the parens match
+* add paren hilighting/blinking when the parens match.
 * for the case in which a simple function is being used to generate test inputs and answers for a more complex version of the same function, may need or want a grounder to make sure answers are fully ground.
 May also want a grounder for code, esp for the best guess pane.
 Although grounding code may not be necessary or ideal.
 * would be smart to only re-run Scheme processes when the Scheme code actually *changes* -- for example, white space characters outside of an S-expr shouldn't trigger re-evaluation.
 One way would be to compare "before" and "after" S-exprs to see if anything has changed.
 Could run a single Scheme instance and call `equal?` to see if the code has actually changed.
 This could be a big win for expensive computations.
 * support multiple definitions and mutual recursion